Efficient Inference for Coupled Hidden Markov Models in Continuous Time and Discrete Space: EXPERIMENTS

 \paragraph{Task. }We conduct two experiments.
 First, we perform \emph{latent trajectory inference} \citep{eichentropic}: given observations $y_{1:K}$ and parameters $\theta$ at their true values, we measure how accurately our approximate posterior samples match the ground truth trajectory.
 We focus on scalability with respect to graph dimensionality, quantifying performance via categorical cross-entropy loss averaged over a discretized time grid.
 Second, we \emph{estimate parameters} from an arbitrary initialization using only 50 training trajectories.
 Following Section \ref{sec:twist_learning}, we employ a \textit{wake-sleep} algorithm and evaluate accuracy via individual parameter estimates and total relative parameter error $\sum_j{|\hat \theta_j- \theta_j|}/{|\theta_j|}$ over the four parameters in equation \ref{eq:sirs_rates}.

 \paragraph{Methods. }For our TwistNet parameterization, we experiment learning the twist using both our forward KL loss from \eqref{eq:approx_fwd_kl} and the DRE loss introduced by \citep{lawson2022sixo}, using a graph transformer as context encoder and a two-layer MLP as $\rho$ in \eqref{eq:rho}.
 We consider NASMC \citep{gu2015neural} and NAS-X \citep{lawson2023x}, and parameterize the proposal distribution with a graph transformer as the context encoder used in TwistNet, taking the current state as input and predicting a concrete score field.
 The twist for NAS-X follows the same parameterization, with output pooled to a scalar.
 We experiment using TAG \citep{nisonoff_unlocking_2025} with DRE loss, and a regular BPF \citep{doucet2009tutorial}.
-We experimented with NeuralMJP \citep{seifner2023neural} using the adjoint method \citep{chen2018neural} but found exploding gradients, possibly due to the Gumbell-softmax trick.
-We discuss additional details in Appendix \ref{appdx:exp_details}.
+We discuss further details in Appendix \ref{base:details} and \ref{sirs:details}.

 \paragraph{Results. }As illustrated in Figure \ref{fig:nll_vs_dim}, we find the combination of TwistNet and the forward KL loss in \eqref{eq:fwd_kl} to scale the best with respect to dimensions for latent trajectory inference.
 We report results on parameter estimation on a graph with 32 nodes in Table \ref{tab:final-param-estimates}, and display convergence through wake steps in Figure \ref{fig:params}.
 Additional results are reported in Appendix~\ref{appdx:add_sirs}.